 Having trouble understanding environmental portraiture?
 It was one of the legendary Don Blair's favorites.
 He'd shoot with Hasselblad's 30mm fisheye and pull in as much of the subject's environment as he could.
 Here are a few examples I pulled off of Google when typing in "Environmental Portraits."
 Click on any image, and you can find out more about the artist and how the image was used.

 Now, let's pull the concept together with a marketing plan.

-On the day this post runs, print out a hard copy and put it into an inexpensive acrylic free-standing frame.
-I went on line and Googled "Acrylic Frames" for the example at the left.
+Each time a new community profile post runs, print out a hard copy and put it into an inexpensive acrylic free-standing frame.
+I went online and Googled "Acrylic Frames" for the example at the right.
 This one is an 8x10, but depending on what you print, a 5x7 might work as well.

 At the top of the image add the following text, "Community Profiles - As Seen On ______________'s Blog (_____________.com)".
-Drop it off as a thank you to your subject for the time to pose and to contribute to your content.
+Drop it off as a thank you to your subject for their time to pose and contributing to your content.

-Here a few more tips to help you make this more effective...
+Here are a few more tips to help you make this more effective...

-In a way, this is about giving back to your community using your skill set.
+This is about giving back to your community using your skill set.
 You're looking for the community to be good to you.
-So, you better make sure you're being good to your community!
+So, you better make sure you're good to your community!

 Fast Food Fridays are brought to you by: